Why Bitter Gourd Leaves Turning Yellow?

 Bitter melon is susceptible to the same disease that plague squash and cucumber are susceptible to.

-To prevent these diseases, trellis the plants, trellising will increase the circulation of air around the vines and keep the fungal infection at bay.
-If the vines are non-trellised, you can use straw or plastic mulch; this will prevent the plants from resting on the soil.
+To prevent these diseases, trellising the plants will increase air circulation around the vines and keep the fungal infection at bay.
+If the vines are non-trellised, you can use straw or plastic mulch to prevent the plants from resting on the soil.

-Keep in mind that the plants that have been attacked by the virus have no cure.
-So always make sure that you have seeds that are disease resistant.
+Remember that the plants that the virus has attacked have no cure.
+So always make sure that you have disease-resistant seeds.

 Harvesting of bitter melons